BePo65/mat-tristate-checkbox/projects/bepo65/mat-tristate-checkbox/README.md

 ## Prerequisites

-The package can be used in angular apps with Angular Material installed.
+The package can be used in Angular apps with Angular Material installed.
+This Version requires Angular 11.

 ## Installation of checkbox